The Importance of Unlearning

 - Machine Learning

-For example, we need to accept here that computer neural networks can output results which we’ll be impossible for us to understand exactly where they came from
+For example, we need to accept here that computer neural networks can output results which are impossible for us to understand exactly where they came from

 Containers disrupted the DevOps world and are the key reason for the micro-services architecture explosion.
 Without them, we’d stay with more monolithic systems.